-Student Assistance Services (SAS) is a 501(c)(3) not-for-profit corporation registered with the New York State Office of Charities Registration Bureau, and licensed by the New York State Office of Alcoholism and Substance Abuse Services.
+Student Assistance Services (SAS) is a 501(c)(3) not-for-profit corporation registered with the New York State Office of Charities Registration Bureau, and licensed by the New York State Office of Addiction Services and Supports.
 SAS provides substance abuse prevention and early intervention services, programming, and training in schools, residential facilities, and communities primarily in Westchester County, New York.

 Student Assistance Services was incorporated in 1985, being "spun off" from the Westchester County Department of Community Mental Health.
 The core program is the Westchester Student Assistance Program, which has served students in Westchester since 1979.

 Student Assistance Services developed the Residential Student Assistance Program (RSAP) in 1987 and Project SUCCESS (Schools Using Coordinated Community Efforts to Strengthen Students) in 1995.
 Both programs are recognized by the U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration (SAMHSA) Center For Substance Abuse Prevention as effective evidence based programs designed to prevent and reduce substance abuse among students 12 - 18 years of age.
 RSAP and Project SUCCESS are highly rated by SAMHSA's National Registry of Evidence Based Programs and Practices.
 The programs are being replicated in 38 states.